jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Storage

 There are two general types of storage that can be used on a Jellyfin Server.
-Media files and Jellyfin files each require different performance characteristics for optimal performance.
+Media files and Jellyfin files respectively require specific hardware to optimize performance.

 #### Media Storage

-Anything with higher sequential access speed than bitrate of media is appropriate.
+Anything with higher sequential access speed than bitrate of media is acceptable.
 If desired, this storage may be a network share, or a cloud storage service mounted on the Jellyfin Server host.

 #### Jellyfin Files